 Courses matched to learners.
 Our small size affords us the opportunity to match subjects and exam boards flexibly to the needs of the cohort.
 What this means in practice is that each year we carefully consider the students we have in each class, and design an academic programme around what best suits them.

-One-on-one general support sessions with a learning 'coach’.
+One-on-one general support sessions with a mentoring 'coach’.

-One-on-one Learning support sessions for children needing extra support to help them succeed in lessons, especially English and those with dyslexia and EFL.
+One-on-one learning support sessions for children needing extra support to help them succeed in lessons.

 Classes and Subjects